python/cpython/Doc/library/imaplib.rst

 .. method:: IMAP4.myrights(mailbox)

-   Show my ACLs for a mailbox (i.e. the rights that I have on mailbox).
+   Show ACLs for a mailbox (i.e. the rights which the authenticated user has on the mailbox).

 .. method:: IMAP4.namespace()